Visa Waiver Program: Aspiring countries

 Turkey, the remaining road map country listed in 2007, was no longer cited as an aspiring country in 2024.
 Chile, Croatia and Qatar were not listed as road map countries in 2007 but were later admitted to the VWP.

-Cyprus, Nauru, Romania, United Arab Emirates, Uruguay and Vatican City had a visa refusal rate lower than 3% in fiscal year 2024, satisfying a critical requirement to join the VWP.
+Cyprus, United Arab Emirates, Uruguay and Vatican City had a visa refusal rate lower than 3% in fiscal year 2025, satisfying a critical requirement to join the VWP.

 U.S. territories

 The Visa Waiver Program applies to all permanently inhabited U.S. territories except American Samoa.

 Guam and the Northern Mariana Islands

 Although the U.S. Visa Waiver Program also applies to the U.S. territories of Guam and the Northern Mariana Islands, and therefore nationals of VWP countries may travel to these territories with an ESTA, both territories have an additional visa waiver program for certain nationalities.
 The Guam–CNMI Visa Waiver Program, first enacted in October 1988 and periodically amended, permits nationals of 12 countries to travel to Guam and the Northern Mariana Islands for up to 45 days, and nationals of China to travel to the Northern Mariana Islands for up to 14 days, for tourism or business, without the need to obtain a U.S. visa.
 This program also requires an electronic travel authorization similar to ESTA but without a fee.